tenfef/SlashCSS/docs/content/docs/module/list.md

 ### List Gutters

 You can use the `list-gutter` property to control the gutter between list items.
-You can make your list run horizontally with the `list-direction:right` modifier.
+You can make your list run horizontally with the `list:inline` modifier.

 <div class="row">
   <div class="column">